 Solo or small practices with limited staff members and small office space are usually short on the budget.
 Because of this, many providers opt for cloud-based EMR software and choose an affordable Electronic Health Record vendor with a low or fixed monthly fee.

 Mid-sized practices often require unique features such as dedicated customer support, interoperability, extensive reporting functionality, and multi-device support to monitor their overall performance, as their budget is comparatively larger.

 Larger healthcare practices offer medical services that fall under different medical specialties such as Pain Management, Orthopedics, Chiropractic Medicine, Surgery, Family Medicine, etc. These practices comprise of fifteen to twenty medical providers and often require support for numerous users so that they can access the systems simultaneously.

 Enterprise organizations or hospitals have the most extensive list of requirements.
 These are documented in the form of an RFP or RFI to shortlist and assess vendors that can meet them.

-Dermatology EMR is slightly higher priced than a generic system.
+Dermatology Electronic Medical Record is slightly higher priced than a generic system.
 It is due to the need for advanced graphical charting, digital camera integrations, etc. to name a few.